International ecommerce

 Apart from researching the four cross border ecommerce issues above, keep in mind that people prefer to shop in their own language.

-In its 2020 edition of the “Can’t Read, Won’t Buy – B2C” survey, market research firm CSA Research surveyed over 8,700 consumers in 29 countries and found that:
+In its latest edition of the ‘Can't Read, Won't Buy – B2C survey’, market researchers CSA Research surveyed over 9,500 consumers in 31 countries and found that:

 What this means is that if you want to expand your online business to other countries, then your online store will have to speak the language of your international customers.
 Not only that, your store content has to be accurately translated – down to the very details, such as your product descriptions – and also respect the cultural nuances of your target market.